Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 <img src="figures/upper_severn_floods/uppersevern_flood_events_scatter_height.png" width="700">

 _**Figure 13** Comparison between grid cell height and gridded data differences in the grid cells of each of the three Upper Severn catchments.
 In each case, a dated event is the mean of 10 to 0 days before it._

-### Interpretation

-- Clearly there is a large amount of bias within the Plynlimon catchment, next we explore a gauge that was unused in the HadUK-Grid and CEH-GEAR datasets at Carreg-Wen, Plynlimon
-- There is a negative correlation between rainfall differences and grid cell height during the high flow events (**Figure 13**).
-- There is some seperation between grid cells in Abermule and Plynlimon.

 ### Code for these figures